juanluiscr27/SpaceshipJukebox/README.md

 that I don't have to listen to other user selection if I don't want.

 ## Domain Modeling
+**Class**

 Here we list all nouns from the Use Cases and User Stories to determine the possible objects:

-~~System~~ - User - Library - Album - List - Song - Queue - ~~Commander~~ => Admin - ~~Ability~~ - ~~Selection~~
+~~System~~ - User - Library - Album - ~~List~~ - Song - Queue - ~~Commander~~ => Admin - ~~Ability~~ - ~~Selection~~

 1. We discard the noun system because we do not want to have a god object in our program.
+2. We can omit the word list which is previously represented by list of song in album.
-2. We also remove Selection from the list because its meaning was previously captured by the song in queue.
+3. We also remove Selection from the list because its meaning was previously captured by the song in queue.
-3. We need to remove the noun ability because it refers more to a behavior than as an object.
+4. We need to remove the noun ability because it refers more to a behavior than as an object.
-4. It would be better if change the term Commander to Admin to describe better the role.
+5. It would be better if change the term Commander to Admin to describe better the role.

+**Responsibilities**

 Now, we are going look for the responsibilities of those objects.
 For that purpose we need to pick verbs phrases on the Use Cases and User Stories: